 Serotonin is intricately involved in innate immune systems, turning cell activities on and off via different biochemical (effector) pathways.
 The power afforded by this molecule is such that a very small amount can set many paths in motion at the same time cascading the overall effect.
 Superpotent.

 Our investigations tie soluble IL6, a proinflammatory cytokine, to clinical signs of EPM.
 Serotonin and IL6 are inversely related: increase the serotonin and IL6 levels will drop.
 The cytokine IL6 is very short lived in the serum and it binds cell bound receptors (cognate), making it unprofitable as a measure of disease.
 The initial effect of IL6 (stimulated by infections) includes production of C-reactive protein (CRP) by the liver.
 An active enzyme, CRP splits IL6 and its receptor from the peripheral cells allowing the now soluble pair to migrate across the blood brain barrier and set up inflammation that results in clinical signs of EPM.
 CRP is profitable as a measure of active infection.
 CRP indicates an active infectious process.
-When the infection is resolved, the CRP drops within 7-10 days.
-Our research is defining the half-life of CRP in EPM horses treated with decoquinate.
 Another important EPM cytokine is TNF-alpha.

 Tumor Necrosis Factor alpha-mediated inflammatory pathways have been strongly implicated in a number of diseases, including myesthenia gravis, neurodegenerative disease and malaria.
 Human researchers found that activation of serotonin receptors by serotonin receptor agonists are extremely potent therapeutic agents for TNF-alpha-mediated disease.
 They found targeting these receptors was 300 times more effective than current anti-inflammatory agents.
 Superpotent.